Yeongbi-Na/GIS/README.md

 # GIS
-I introduce "QGIS" and upload the guide in Korean and English.
+I introduce "QGIS" and upload the guide in Korean.

 QGIS is a GIS-based tool and is used primarily for visualization.